Kodular/Documentation/docs/components/storage/sqlite.md

     |where Args|`list`|

-Executes pre-compiled UPDATE statement with specified parameters.
+_Executes pre-compiled UPDATE statement with specified parameters.
 Parameters: 1) String table - Name of the table.
 2) YailList columns - List with the columns that will contain the data to be inserted in the database.
 3) YailList values - List with the data to be inserted in the database.
 4) String whereClause - optional WHERE clause to apply when updating, leave an empty string to update all rows.
 Include ?s, which will be updated by the values from whereArgs.
 5) YailList whereArgs - List with the columns that will contain the data to be updated in the database.
-Returns the row ID of the newly inserted row, or -1 if an error occurred.
+Returns the row ID of the newly inserted row, or -1 if an error occurred._

 ## Properties

 ### Return Header

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('SQLite', 'Return Header')]]